yufernando/dotfiles/linode/README.md

 ```
 make deploy
 ```
 You will be asked for a hostname and a password.
+The Linode will reboot after installation.
+The complete deployment process takes approximately 5 minutes.

 2. Check status:
 ```